cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/cloudmesh/console.md

 code.

-To use this you will have to enable the debugging methods for cloudmesh as discused in sec.
+To use this you will have to enable the debugging methods for cloudmesh as discussed in sec.
 1.1

 ``` python
 from cloudmesh.common.debug import VERBOSE